 Representatives from Provider Agencies: Cindy Aiken, Leo Tonevski, Cash McConnell, Jeff Harrington, Cathy Bly,

 Introduction and Communication Protocol: Karen Janowski was chair for today’s meeting.
-She began by requesting that everyone use the microphone to speak and, starting with who they to start by using the microphone for introductions.
+She began by requesting that everyone use the microphone to speak, starting with who they are.

 Discussion and Approval of Minutes: Minutes were approved with minor change by Ann Shor.
 She pointed out that the RESNA outfit that works with AT Act programs is known as the “Catalyst Project”, and not “Tech Act entity” as reported in the September minutes.

 Program and Committee Updates: Kobena Bonney